cbess/BereanBible.swift/README.md

 # BereanBible

-Provides offline access to the [Berean Bible](https://berean.bible) in Swift.
+Provides offline access to the interlinear [Berean Bible](https://berean.bible) in Swift.

 ## Features